Head Above Water (song): Alternate version

-On August 30, 2019, nearly a year after the song's release, a new version was released featuring Travis Clarke of the band We the Kings, who helped write the original version.
+On August 30, 2019, nearly a year after the song's release, a new version was released featuring Travis Clark of the band We the Kings, who helped write the original version.
 This version features "heavenly harmonies and adds to the emotion of the already heartstring-tugging melody".

 Music video

-Filmed in Vík í Mýrdal, Iceland and directed by Elliott Lester, the official music video for "Head Above Water" was released on September 27, 2018, to coincide with Lavigne's 34th birthday.
+Directed by Elliott Lester, the official music video for "Head Above Water" was released on September 27, 2018, to coincide with Lavigne's 34th birthday.
 The music video ends with a message to join Lavigne's namesake foundation, which supports Lyme disease prevention, treatment and research.

 The music video was premiered on Entertainment Tonight's official Facebook page.

 As of August 2020, the music video reached 100 million views on YouTube.

+Synopsis

+The video features Lavigne walking on a misty, rocky beach in Vík í Mýrdal, Iceland.
+She is wearing a white dress (said to symbolize purity) and holding a lantern (possibly to symbolize the Word of God).
+Lavigne is shown standing in a cave, walking toward the ocean, sitting on the beach, and running up a cliff before she is shown in the water, sinking, and after a fruitless struggle, she appears to be dead.
+However, she resumes her fight, this time with more luck, and eventually she surfaces.
+The video ends with an urge to join The Avril Lavigne Foundation, Lavigne's organization dedicated to treating and preventing Lyme disease.

 Live performances

 Following Lavigne's recovery from Lyme disease, the song was performed several times by the singer.
 Lavigne gave the first performance of the song on Jimmy Kimmel Live! on September 12, 2018, and aired through television on September 26, 2018.
 On October 15, Lavigne released a new live performance of the song on Honda Stage on her YouTube channel from a partnership between iHeart Radio and Honda.
-On November 19, Lavigne performed the song on Dancing With The Stars (The Finale) for Alexis & Alan's freestyle.
+On November 19, Lavigne performed the song on Dancing with the Stars (The Finale) for Alexis & Alan's freestyle.
 On February 13, 2019, she performed the song on The Tonight Show Starring Jimmy Fallon.
 On February 15, 2019, Lavigne performed the song on Good Morning America.
 On February 18, 2019, Lavigne performed the song on Live with Kelly and Ryan.
 On March 5, 2019, she performed the song on The Talk (talk show).
 Lavigne also performed the single on Japanese morning show Sukkiri on April 2, 2019 and among a medley during 2019 Radio Disney Music Awards on June 16, 2019.

 The song was performed on every concert of the 2019 Head Above Water Tour and Lavigne also performed it live from her home during a couple livestreams throughout May and June 2020 to promote "We Are Warriors", that was released in support of the frontline workers during the COVID-19 pandemic.